 There is a lot to know about workers’ compensation.
 Often, the rules are exceedingly confusing, and the insurance companies that are well-versed in workers’ compensation law will use their knowledge against the injured worker (who is already stressed by the injury or not being able to work) to take advantage of the injured worker and not offer the benefits due.

-BENEFITS DUE UNDER THE VERMONT AND NEW HAMPSHIRE WORKERS’ COMPENSATION ACTS
+BENEFITS DUE UNDER THE VERMONT WORKERS’ COMPENSATION ACTS

-If you have a workers’ compensation claim, you are entitled to the following benefits, whether in Vermont or New Hampshire:
+If you have a workers’ compensation claim, you are entitled to the following benefits in Vermont:

 So, an example of the above that applies to Vermont and New Hampshire workers’ compensation cases might go as follows: You’re injured at work and your doctor says you cannot work for 4 weeks due to the injury.
 Let’s say that your compensation rate is $500.
 You would receive weekly checks of $500 for that time you are out of work.
-This is called Temporary Total Disability benefits.
+This is called Temporary Total Disability (also known as “TTD”) benefits.

 Now, let’s say that after four weeks you are allowed to return to work, but with restrictions.
 Unfortunately, your employer can only take you on for reduced hours due to your restrictions, and you end up earning only $250 per week due to the reduced hours.
 You would then be entitled to payment for an additional $250 (to make you “whole” at your compensation rate of $500) until you can get back to where you were.
-This is called Temporary Partial Disability benefits.
+This is called Temporary Partial Disability benefits (also known as “TPD”).

-Finally, in Vermont, if you attain what’s called “maximum medical improvement” (also known as “MMI” or “medical end”) and you have any work capacity, you are no longer entitled to temporary total disability benefits or temporary partial disability benefits.
-Maximum medical improvement is both a medical and legal term that means your recovery has gotten to a point where no further significant improvement can reasonably be expected.
+Finally, in Vermont workers’ compensation cases, if you attain what’s called “maximum medical improvement” (also known as “MMI” or “medical end”) and you have any work capacity, you are no longer entitled to temporary total disability benefits or temporary partial disability benefits.
+Maximum medical improvement is both a medical and legal term that means your recovery has gotten to a point where “no further significant improvement can reasonably be expected.”
 Essentially, it means that you have more or less plateaued in your recovery.

-When you attain maximum medical improvement and have some work capacity in New Hampshire, you may still be entitled to temporary total or temporary partial disability benefits.
+When you attain maximum medical improvement and have some work capacity in New Hampshire workers’ compensation cases, you may still be entitled to temporary total or temporary partial disability benefits.
 However, the defendant’s insurance company will likely move to have your compensation rate reduced what is called the Diminished Earnings Capacity (or “DEC”) rate.
 This is roughly 2/3’s of your initial compensation rate.

-As discussed in more depth below, you can imagine that many insurance companies are eager to get injured workers to their doctors (referred to as “independent medical examiners,” but better known as “defense medical examiners”).
-The purpose is to get the injured worker placed at “maximum medical improvement” by doctors that are repeatedly hired by the insurance companies (many times, they don’t actually treat people) so that they can stop paying disability benefits or pay a reduced rate.
+As discussed in more depth below, you can imagine that many insurance companies are eager to get injured workers to their doctors (referred to as “independent medical examiners,” but more accurately known as “defense medical examiners”).
+The purpose is to get the injured worker placed at “maximum medical improvement” by doctors that are repeatedly hired by the insurance companies (many times, they don’t actually treat people) so that the insurance company can stop paying disability benefits or pay a reduced rate.

-We spoke a little bit about “maximum medical improvement” (aka “MMI”) above, which refers to when you have gotten to a point, medically, where no further significant improvement can reasonably be expected.
+We spoke a little bit about “maximum medical improvement” (aka “MMI”) above, which refers to when you reach a point, medically, where no further significant improvement can reasonably be expected.
 In other words, when your recovery has leveled off.
 Unfortunately, in most cases, when an injured worker gets to MMI, they often are not back to where they were prior to the injury.
 In Vermont and New Hampshire workers’ compensation cases, the injured worker is entitled to be compensated for this difference, or “impairment.”

 To try and illustrate this point, let’s use numbers.